crackhub-dev/python-Identity-Generator/README.md

 - Job
 - IBAN
 - User Agent
-- Also, The outpud is saved in a File called "Identity.txt" after the script has finished so you don't have to keep the terminal open to copy and paste the data :)
+- Also, The output is saved in a File called "Identity.txt" after the script has finished so you don't have to keep the terminal open to copy and paste the data :)

 #### Usage: